TET: Jan 31, 1968, I was assigned as Sat

 We went back across the ditch and setup positions again.
 Just as

-running.
+running from the perimeter fence and across the field where we had setup before going for more coffee resupply.
 I opened fire immediately and informed CSC that I was doing

 At that time I was the ranking NCO (SSgt) on the East perimeter.

-would not get caught in a cross fire, and also coordinated our fire
+would not get caught in a crossfire, and also coordinated our fire

 they pulled back I coordinated the East perimeter defense until Capt.